cs544-wisc/f23/p4/README.md

 notebook called `p4a.ipynb` in the "/nb" directory (we'll do some later work in another notebook, `p4b.ipynb`).

 #### Q1: how many live DataNodes are in the cluster?

-Write a cell like this:
+Write a cell like this (and use a similar format for other questions):

 ```
 #q1